Swasth-Apps/swasth.co/src/pages/blog/how-to-overcome-loneliness.md

 Give a ring to [the National Suicide Prevention Lifeline at 800-273-8255.](https://suicidepreventionlifeline.org/)

-Remember,“*Place your hand over your heart, can you feel it?
+Remember, “*Place your hand over your heart, can you feel it?
 That is called purpose.
 You’re alive for a reason so don’t ever give up.”*

 ***Happy Living!***